Simon Boas: A Beginner's Guide to Dying

-His book, A Beginner's Guide to Dying (ISBN 9781800755031), became the second-best seller on Amazon.co.uk through pre-orders before being published posthumously in hardback by Swift Press on 12 September 2024.
+His book, A Beginner's Guide to Dying (ISBN 978-1-80-075503-1), became the second-best seller on Amazon.co.uk through pre-orders before being published posthumously in hardback by Swift Press on 12 September 2024.
 He also narrated an audiobook version.

 The first section of the book includes copies of the Jersey Evening Post articles.
-A section entitled 'Death and Equanimity' includes his thoughts on meditation, gratitude, God and religion, counselling, others' grief, psychedelics in which he advocates use of psilocybin, miracle cures, hope and acceptance, thinking about death, optimism, regrets and bucket lists.
+A section entitled 'Death and Equanimity' includes his thoughts on meditation, gratitude, God and religion, counselling, others' grief, psychedelics in which he advocates use of psilocybin – miracle cures, hope and acceptance, thinking about death, optimism, regrets and bucket lists.
 The final section gives his advice on interacting with the dying.

-Reviewing the book for The Guardian, Alex Preston wrote that "you're struck repeatedly by the terrible juxtaposition of the rush of erudition from this fantastically bright mind still thrumming with life and wit, and the silence of the end, which is so near." ...
-"There are wonderful vignettes, beautiful meditations on faith and friendship, advice for the dying and those around them."
+Reviewing the book for The Guardian, Alex Preston wrote that "you're struck repeatedly by the terrible juxtaposition of the rush of erudition from this fantastically bright mind still thrumming with life and wit, and the silence of the end, which is so near."
+He added, "There are wonderful vignettes, beautiful meditations on faith and friendship, advice for the dying and those around them."

 It was announced that some of the proceeds would be donated to the International Children's Palliative Care Network and African Palliative Care Association.
-It became a bestseller in the first week of sales, and all 20,000 copies in the initial print run sold within the first month.
-The book was due to be published in seven other countries including Germany, Japan, Latvia and Taiwan.
+The book became a bestseller in the first week of sales, and all 20,000 copies in the initial print run sold within the first month.
+It was due to be published in seven other countries including Germany, Japan, Latvia and Taiwan.

 Legacy

 At the 2024 Pride of Jersey Awards, Boas was posthumously awarded the Gary Burgess award, which was established in memory of a Jersey journalist who died of cancer in 2022 "to recognise islanders who stand out as beacons of the community and for bringing people together in times of adversity".

 In November 2024, Jersey Finance renamed one of its Sustainable Finance Awards the "Simon Boas Award for Outstanding Individual Contribution".
 He had previously been a member of the judging panel.
 The award was presented for the first time in 2025 by his widow.

 Emma Barnett's interview with him for BBC Radio 4's Today programme was selected as "Interview of the Year 2024".

+In January 2026, the University of Bath awarded Boas a posthumous doctorate Doctor of Policy Research and Practice presented to his sister by the university’s chancellor, Prince Edward, Duke of Edinburgh.